hashicorp/terraform-provider-azurerm/website/docs/r/security_center_assessment_metadata.html.markdown

 * `id` - The ID of the Security Center Assessment Metadata.

+* `name` - The GUID as the name of the Security Center Assessment Metadata.

 ## Timeouts

 The `timeouts` block allows you to specify [timeouts](https://www.terraform.io/docs/configuration/resources.html#timeouts) for certain actions: